Are dishwashers more efficient than handwashing?

 It's not just washing dishes that takes up energy, there are plenty of other appliances in the kitchen and laundry room that do the same thing.

-• If you're time crunched for dry clothes, you can always part air dry and finish off in the dryer to save amount of time of dryer use.
+If you don't have much time, you can always part air-dry and finish off in the dryer to save amount of time of dryer use.